stix26/Website-Blocker/README.md

 Step 1: (Download Zip)

-Step 2: Go to your downloads folder and select website-blocker-master
+Step 2: Go to your downloads folder and select Website-Blocker-master

 Step 3: Open your (terminal or command line) and at the (bash$ line) or (cmd) type cd Downloads and press enter

 Step 4: Type ls and press enter

 Step 5: Press command F (Mac users) and type website.
-Highlight and copy website-blocker-master download.
+Highlight and copy Website-Blocker-master download.

-Step 7: Type cd and paste(website-blocker-master) and press enter (i.e. cd website-blocker-master)
+Step 7: Type cd and paste(Website-Blocker-master) and press enter (i.e. cd Website-Blocker-master)

 Step 8: Type sudo nano /etc/hosts (To check the status of your host file) and press control x to exit